viamrobotics/docs/docs/components/input-controller/_index.md

 Configuring an *input* component allows you to use devices like these with your robot, enabling you to control your robot's actions by interacting with the device.

 This component currently supports devices like gamepads and joysticks that contain one or more [Controls](#control-field) representing the individual axes and buttons on the device.
-To use the controller's inputs, you must [register callback functions](#registercontrolcallback) to the *Controls* with the `input` API.
+To use the controller's inputs, you must [register callback functions](#registercontrolcallback) to the [Controls](#control-field) with the `input` API.

-The callback functions can then handle the [Events](#events) that are sent when the Control is activated or moved, for example, when a button is pushed.
+The callback functions can then handle the [Events](#events) that are sent when the Control is activated or moved.
+For example, when a specific button is pushed, the callback function registered to it can move another component, or print a specific output.

 Most robots with an input controller need at least the following hardware: